Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST: Boltzmann Equations for Dark Matter Interacting with Baryons

 \section{Boltzmann Equations for Dark Matter Interacting with Baryons}

 In this section, we describe the formalism for the calculation of linear matter power spectrum $P(k)$ in the presence of interactions between DM and baryons.
-We mainly follow the convention in refs.\,\cite{Ma1995, Dvorkin2014}.
-We work in the \textit{conformal Newtonian gauge} and modify the standard \textit{Boltzmann equations} to include elastic scattering between DM and baryons.
+We mainly follow the conventions in refs.\,\cite{Ma1995, Dvorkin2014}.
+We work in the \textit{conformal Newtonian gauge} and modify the standard \textit{Boltzmann equations} by including elastic scattering between DM and baryons.
 This interaction leads to heat and momentum transfer between the two species.

-For a large class of models, the momentum-transfer cross section between the interacting dark matter $\chi$ and the baryonic component $B \in \{ e, p \}$ \footnote{We assume that the different baryonic components, namely electrons and baryons, are tightly coupled via the electromagnetic force.
-This allows us to describe their properties such as temperature using a single set of variables, labeled with the common index $b$.} reduces to:
+For a large class of models, the momentum-transfer cross section between the interacting dark matter $\chi$ and the baryonic component $B \in \{ e, p \}$ (we assume that the different baryonic components, namely electrons and baryons, are tightly coupled via the electromagnetic force.
+This allows us to describe their properties such as temperature using a single set of variables, labeled with the common index $b$) reduces to:

 where $\sigma_{n}^{\chi B}$ is the velocity-independent normalization of the cross section, $v$ is the relative velocity between DM and baryons, and the index $n$ is determined by the nature of the interaction.
 DM coupled to baryons via a heavy mediator would result in $n=0$, while an ultralight mediator would lead to $n=-4$.
 Another case of interest is $n=-2$, which results from a dipole-like interaction.